-Department social media editors may post on the Town's official social media platforms, respecting the Corporate Social Media Calendar overseen by the CS-Digital.
+Department social media editors may post on the Town's official social media platforms, respecting the Corporate Social Media Calendar overseen by the Communications Specialist.

-If you are posting/communicating on behalf of a Town department or program, all applicable Town policies and procedures must be followed.
+Employees posting/communicating on behalf of a Town department or program, all applicable Town policies and procedures must be followed.
 Failure to comply with these guidelines and the Town's Code of Conduct is a serious matter and may result in disciplinary action.
-For questions regarding information contained in this document or concerning the use of digital channels in general, contact the CS-Digital.
+For questions regarding information contained in this document or concerning the use of digital channels in general, contact the Communications Specialist.